 1. We support fuel pipelines to facilitate safe, efficient, and cost-effective movement of petroleum products.

 Public Education

-- 1. We urge Washington State Department of Transportation (WSDOT) to develop and promote educational materials for drivers showing the damage done by studded tires and explaining the benefits of newer tire materials and siping.
-(2013) - 2.
-We support educating the public on the dangers of sodium azide and advise on measures to protect themselves and others by properly disposing of unused airbags when scrapping a vehicle.
+1. We support educating the public on the dangers of sodium azide and advise on measures to protect themselves and others by properly disposing of unused airbags when scrapping a vehicle.

 Public Safety